Robitx/inceptus/README.md

 # inceptus
-The inceptus is (for now) a perosnal framework for making servers in go..
+The inceptus is (for now) a personal framework for making servers in go..

-Clone this repo and follow instructions in bootstrap.sh =>
+Clone this repo and follow the instructions in bootstrap.sh:
 ```
 $./bootstrap.sh -h
 Hey,